ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_setup.md

 - [Manual installation of ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)

 ## [Install ROS Packages](#install-ros-packages)
-Install dependent packages for \[ROS] OpenMANIPULATOR-X. Run the following commands in a terminal window.
+Install dependent packages for OpenMANIPULATOR-X. Run the following commands in a terminal window.

 **NOTE**: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is `Ctrl`+`Alt`+`t`.
 {: .notice--info}